BastilleBSD/bastille/docs/chapters/gettingstarted.rst

 ^^^^^^^^^^

 Linux jails are still considered experimental, but they seem to work.
-First we must bootstrap a linux distro (Linux distros are bootstrapped with the Debian tool `debootstrap <https://wiki.debian.org/Debootstrap>`).
+First we must bootstrap a linux distro (Linux distros are bootstrapped with the Debian tool debootstrap).

 .. code-block:: shell